UniversalDependencies/docs/_ja-overview/introduction.md

 - Long Unit Word (LUW): The standard is composed "Bunsetsu(文節)" unit.
 LUW is nearly same as content or functional words bounded by bunsetsu boundaries and The unit is derives by SVM-based chunker such as YamCha or linear chain CRF chunker such as CRF++.

 ### JUMANdic word unit:
 This word unit standard was derived by the morphological analyzer JUMAN.
-The
+The unit is longer than SUW in UniDic.

 ### Analyzers

+- MeCab: lexicon-based morphological analyzer by CRFs.

+- JUMAN: lexicon-based morphological analyzer by hand maintained cost table.

+- Comainu:

 ## Bunsetsu Unit (Base phrase)
 We use NINJAL Short Unit Word (SUW) in UniDic. (ref.
 UniDic)